-An introduction to digital imaging.
+An introduction to digital imaging using software, graphic images, and photography as tools to create artwork.
 This course surveys production, manipulation, and output of photographic images electronically and for print.
-Content includes aesthetics of photographic image manipulation in context of historical perspective.
-Implications of photographic electronic imaging to legal, moral, and social issues are discussed and related to commercial and fine arts applications.
-Adobe software will be used.
+Topics include meaning, aesthetics, historical context, image appropriation, and the implications of photographic electronic imaging to legal, moral, and social issues in the commercial and fine arts fields.
+Students will learn about raster and vector graphics, resolution, file formats, output devices, color systems, and image-acquisitions.
+Art and design software standard to the industry will be utilized.
 Six studio hours a week.